SAT Syllabus: What's on the Exam and How to Prep

 Overview of the SAT

-Before we start looking in-depth at the SAT syllabus, let's first get a broad overview of what the SAT covers.
-There are three main sections on the SAT: Reading, Writing and Language, and Math.
-There is also an optional essay.
+Before we start looking in-depth at the SAT syllabus, let's first get a broad overview of what the digital SAT covers.
+There are two main sections on the SAT: SAT Reading and Writing and SAT Math.
+Each of these sections is broken into two modules.
 More information about each section is available in the chart below.

 Section